 A zone of perched-intermediate groundwater occurs within the Puye Formation on top of the Cerros del Rio basalt between well SCI-1 and borehole SCC-4, where the zone ranged from approximately 1 ft to 20 ft thick and generally thickened to the west.
-This perched zone in Sandia Canyon is likely recharged by percolation of alluvial groundwater through the underlying bedrock units before perching on top of the Cerros del Rio basalt, which acts as a perching layer.
-The top of the Cerros del Rio basalt also acts as a perching horizon at intermediate well MCOI-4 and regional well R-62 in Mortandad Canyon, indicating this contact has favorable characteristics for perching groundwater.
+This perched zone beneth Sandia Canyon is likely recharged by percolation of alluvial groundwater through the underlying bedrock units before perching on top of the Cerros del Rio basalt, which acts as a perching layer.
+The top of the Cerros del Rio basalt also acts as a perching horizon at intermediate well MCOI-4 and possibly in regional well R-62, indicating this contact has favorable characteristics for perching groundwater.
 Additionally, some saturation may have been encountered below the Cerros del Rio basalt in the Puye Formation at both wells R-42 (LANL 2009, 105026) and R-62 (LANL 2012, 215008).
+However, it is possible that the water observed seeping into the R-42 borehole was potable water used for drilling R-42 returning back into the open borehole.
+Additional drilling and subsurface investigations in the vicinity of R-42 at boreholes MCOBT-4.4, MCOBT-8.5, and CrCH-2 indicate that if perched water is present in the R-42 area, it's very limited spatially (Broxton et al. 2002, 076006; LANL 2015, 600457).